the-sovereign-node/The-Logos-Instantiation/README.md

 ## How to Read the Corpus

-The volumes are designed to be read as a unified witness:
+The volumes are designed to be read as a unified witness corresponding to the four dimensions of love:

 - **Mind** — *Quantum Cogito: Dawn of a New Era*
   The rigorous, axiomatic foundation.
 All formal mathematics, derivations, proofs, and objective identifications reside here.

 - **Bridge** — *Cryptographic Framework for Sovereign Legitimacy* + *Systemic Completion Operator*
   The connecting gateway.
-Provides the deterministic identification protocol and the topological anchor between secular and sacred paradigms.
+Provides the deterministic identification protocol and the topological anchor between secular and scared paradigms.

 - **Heart** — *The Philadelphia Awakening*
   The ecclesial and practical call.
 Written for the Philadelphia remnant with clear protocols.